Generating series of the Poincare polynomials of quasihomogeneous Hilbert schemes: Introduction

 For a manifold $X$ let $H_*(X)$ denote the homology group of $X$ with rational coefficients.
 Let $P_q(X)=\sum_{i\ge 0}\dim H_i(X)q^{\frac{i}{2}}$.
 The main result of this paper is the following theorem (it was conjectured in \cite{Buryak}): \begin{theorem} \end{theorem}

-There is a standart method for constructing a cell decomposition of the Hilbert scheme $\left((\mbC^2)^{[n]}\right)^{T_{\alpha,\beta}}$ using the Bialynicki-Birula theorem.
-In this way the Poincare polynomial of this Hilbert scheme can be written as a generating function for a certain statistic on Young diagrams of size $n$.
+There is a standard method for constructing a cell decomposition of the Hilbert scheme $\left((\mbC^2)^{[n]}\right)^{T_{\alpha,\beta}}$ using the Bialynicki-Birula theorem.
+In this way the Poincar\'e polynomial of this Hilbert scheme can be written as a generating function for a certain statistic on Young diagrams of size $n$.
 However, it happens that this combinatorial approach doesn't help in a proof of Theorem~\ref{theorem:quasihomogeneous}.
 In fact, we get very nontrivial combinatorial identities as a corollary of this theorem, see Section \ref{subsection:combinatorial identities}.

 We can describe the main geometric idea in the proof of Theorem~\ref{theorem:quasihomogeneous} in the following way.
 The irreducible components of $\left((\mbC^2)^{[n]}\right)^{T_{\alpha,\beta}}$ can be realized as fixed point sets of a $\mbC^*$-action on cyclic quiver varieties.
 Theorem~\ref{firsttheorem} tells us that the Betti numbers of the fixed point set are equal to the shifted Betti numbers of the quiver variety.
 Then known results about cohomology of quiver varieties can be used for a proof of Theorem~\ref{theorem:quasihomogeneous}.